lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 (ffi-lib '(so "libcrypto") '("" "1.0.1e" "1.0.0" "1.0" "0.9.8b" "0.9.8" "0.9.7"))
 ```

-The first argument to `ffi-lib` specifies a dynamic C library and the
+Here the first argument to `ffi-lib` specifies a dynamic C library and
-second argument is a list of acceptable version numbers.
-(Check the
+the second argument is a list of acceptable version numbers.
+(Check
-[`ffi-lib` documentation][racket:ffilib] for more details on its use.)
+the [`ffi-lib` documentation][racket:ffilib] for other possible use
+cases.)

 The standard Racket distribution pre-defines an identifier (also named
 `librypto`) that is bound to the `libcrypto` library (Racket comes